Geodesic slice sampling on the sphere: Proof of Proposition

-In \cite{ReversibilityEllipticalSliceSampler} a formal description, with a reversibility result, of the shrinkage scheme is provided.
-The shrinkage procedure of the geodesic shrinkage slice sampler fits into the framework considered in there, such that we may use the aforementioned reversibility in the proof of Lemma~\ref{L: Reversibility SSS}.
-For convenience of the reader we restate the description of the shrinkage procedure from \cite{ReversibilityEllipticalSliceSampler} and state the corresponding reversibility result.
-To this end we call a set $S \in \sigmaalgebra{[0, 2\pi)}$ \emph{open in $\sphere{1}$} if for all $\theta \in S$ there exists $\varepsilon > 0$ such that $\{a \mod 2\pi \mid |a-\theta| < \varepsilon, a \in \mathbb{R} \} \subseteq S$.
+\citet{ReversibilityEllipticalSliceSampler} provide a formal description, with a reversibility result, of the shrinkage scheme that we use in the proof of Proposition~\ref{L: Reversibility SSS}.
+For convenience of the reader we restate it and state the corresponding reversibility result.